 A few months ago, I was invited to join my Mom and my aunts on a girls trip.
 I think I started packing before I hung up the phone!
 A weekend away for a stay-at-home, working, homeschooling momma is like winning the lottery.
 So many times, we get so wrapped up in our everyday busyness that we forget to take moments for ourselves.
 I knew that not only would it be a weekend to rejuvenate my soul, but it would be a sweet opportunity to get to know my aunts better.

 It was a lovely weekend!
-Memories were made, laughs were shared, and my cup was overflowing.
+Memories made, laughs shared, and my cup overflowed.
 Right before the trip came to an end, my aunt handed me something so special.
 In early 2016, my grandma passed away, and my aunt found two old marriage certificates stuffed away in a drawer of a musty dresser.
 She knew my love for heirlooms and family history, and she gave those certificates for me.

 Yes, I was a sobbing, blubbering mess.